 As in a 401(k), the money you save in a 529 grows tax-free—and withdrawals are also tax-free, as long as the money is used for qualified education expenses.
 “This includes tuition, room and board, books, computers, and other mandatory supplies,” explains Gorrell.

 What’s more, there’s no deadline for using the money in your 529 savings.
-Money can be transferred from one beneficiary (student) to another, and you can use money saved in a 529 plan toward a bachelor’s degree, an associate’s degree, a graduate degree, or even a vocational degree.
+“Money can be transferred from one beneficiary (student) to another, and you can use money saved in a 529 plan toward a bachelor’s degree, an associate’s degree, a graduate degree, additional certifications or a qualified apprenticeship,” says Gorrell.

 So, what are you waiting for?
 Let’s get started!